Rene-007/atomicDDA/310_advancedDDA_FFT/README.md

 This is a *20x* improvement from the 766.3&thinsp;s we had before!

 Note, due to the much larger grid, the observed accuracy in the spectra actually got a bit worse.
-However, when overcompensating it by reducing the tolerance from `1e-2` to `1e-3` the requirde cpu time was with 250.7&thinsp;s still much faster.
+However, when compensating it by reducing the tolerance from `1e-2` to `0.5e-2` the requirde cpu time was with 75.7&thinsp;s still *10x* faster.

-Furthermore, in the [next section](../320_advancedDDA_FFT-optimized) we will optimize the performance for this new approach.
+Additionally, in the [next section](../320_advancedDDA_FFT-optimized) we will introduce further optimizations.